MEAN-Script-Org/Autowise-Loan-Tracker/README.md

   + _login.ejs:_ login and register view
   + _permissions.ejs:_ super admin account management view
   + _warranties.ejs:_ customer warranty plan request view
-  + _md5-device-fingerprint.js:_ ?? (no idea why this is here AND in the 'js' folder...)
+  + _md5-device-fingerprint.js:_ Priorly explained external dependency used with each token (fancy authentication).
 - documentation: resources used in this document
-- node_modules: imported JavaScript libraries.
-There should be no need to access the contents of this folder
+- node_modules: Imported required Node modules.
+Don't mess with this folder (present in compiled project, not on Git repo).
 - server: files and scripts run on the server side
   + db: files defining database objects and server-side database operations
     * _loans.crud.js:_ details CRUD operations on Loan database objects
     * _loans.model.js:_ defines the Loan database schema and several server side Loan operations
     * _users.crud.js:_ details CRUD operations on User database objects
     * _users.model.js:_ defines the User database schema and several server side User operations
-  + _api_routes.js:_ defines routing for api requests including loan and user management
+  + _api_routes.js:_ defines routing for API requests including loan and user management
   + _app.js:_ server side application initialization, called from the'server.js' file at the top-level directory
-  + _auth.js:_ provides authentication functionality including password verification and hashing
+  + _auth.js:_ provides authentication functionality
   + _emailing.js:_ provides emailing functionality
   + _express.js:_ defines top-level routing which is further detailed by one of the other routing files
   + _login_routes.js:_ defines routing for user login and registration requests
   + _profile_routes.js:_ defines routing for "logged-in" pages, such as the user account info view
 - unit_testing: files and scripts used in app testing.
-More detail is presented in the Testing Specifications section
-- _.env:_ ??
-- _.env.example:_ ??
-- _Procfile:_ ??
-- _gulpfile.js:_ details configuration of gulp when the 'gulp' command is executed
-- _server.js:_ top-level file that starts the server and runs the application
-- _app.json:_ ??
-- _package.json:_ details dependencies and libraries that are installed to the 'node_modules' folder
-- _package-lock.json:_ ??
-- _README.md:_ open it and find out
-- _test.py:_ master testing file to be run in a Python environment (i.e. `python test.py` to run)
-- _.gitignore:_ git ignore file
-- _final client meeting notes.text:_ WHY IS THIS HERE
+More details: [Testing Specifications](#testing-specifications).

-# Testing Specifications
+## Testing
 TBD